Section 11 - Copyright

 Copyright in Canada is governed by federal legislation called the Copyright Act.
-At the time of writing, Copyright Act C-42 is in effect and Bill C-32, the Copyright Modernization Act is before the House of Commons.
+At the time of writing, the Copyright Modernization Act C-11 is in effect.
 The Copyright Act organizes works into four categories: literary, dramatic, musical and artistic.
 “Choreographic works” are included in the dramatic category.

 Copyright law is the same throughout Canada and does not vary from province to province.
 Copyright is protected in over a hundred countries through means of international copyright treaties.